rizkyjayusman/spk-ahp/README.md

 # Introduction

-This repository contains about a deposit and loan management application in a village that nowhere. hehe.
+This repository contains about a decision making system (read in bahasa: sistem pengambil keputusan) web application with The Analytic Hierarchy Process (AHP) methodelogy.

 # Tech Stack